-Other operations - Other operations comprises mainly of Head Office, subsidiaries, associates and joint ventures other than above categories including unallocated costs.
+Other operations - Other operations comprises mainly of Head Office including unallocated costs.

 Management monitors the operating results of the operating segments separately for the purpose of making decisions about resource allocation and performance assessment.
 Segment performance is evaluated based on operating profit or loss.